Lunexa-AI/right-line/docs/project/MVP_TASK_LIST.md

     -   Define a `GET /api/v1/documents/{document_key}` endpoint, protected by the existing user authentication dependency.
     -   The endpoint will use `boto3` to fetch the requested PDF from R2 and return it to the client using a `StreamingResponse`.

-### 2.4.
+### 2.6.
 Frontend Integration for Document Viewing
 -   **Task**: The frontend must be updated to change how it links to source documents.
 -   **Task**: Source links in the UI should now point to the new `/api/v1/documents/{document_key}` endpoint.
 -   **Task**: Implement an in-app PDF viewer (using an `<iframe>` or a library like `react-pdf`) that uses this API endpoint as its source, allowing users to view citations without leaving the application.
 Add support for jumping to a specific page using URL fragments (`#page=...`).

-## Phase 3: Upgrading the RAG Pipeline
+## Phase 3: Retrieval Quality – Hybrid, Reranking & Context Assembly

-*Goal: Systematically replace the components of the existing RAG pipeline with the more advanced, multi-strategy components defined in the v2.0 architecture.*

 ### 3.1.
-Chunking Strategy: Small-to-Big
--   **Task**: Modify the data ingestion scripts (`scripts/chunk_docs.py`) to implement the "small-to-big" strategy.
--   **Task**: Each small chunk (e.g., 256 tokens) must contain a reference (`parent_doc_id`) to its larger parent document.
-The full documents must be stored in a way they can be easily retrieved by this ID (e.g., in a JSONL file or a simple key-value store).
--   **Task**: Rerun the ingestion pipeline to generate the new `chunks.jsonl` and `docs.jsonl` artifacts.

-### 3.2.
 Retrieval Strategy: Implement Robust Hybrid Search
 -   **Task**: Replace the `SimpleSparseProvider` in `api/retrieval.py` with a proper BM25 implementation.
     -   The `rank-bm25` library is a good candidate.
     -   Create a pre-processing script to build and save the BM25 index from the corpus to a file.